1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

-Grant applications are due 60 to 90 days prior to the board meeting.
-Decision letters, including award checks to grant recipients, are mailed within 30 days of the board meeting.
-The Patterson Foundation generally considers only single year grant requests.
+Decision letters, including award checks to grant recipients, are mailed or delivered within 90 days following the board meeting.

 Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations located in Patterson Companies service areas in the United States or Canada.
 Applicants should confirm final requirements in the official notice before submission.